Softpanorama

 $t->close;

-Give the new method named parameters, passed in hash-like form.
-We'll only cover only a few of many possible parameters.
+The new method requires passing several parameters in form of a hash.
 The most important is Host, the machine you're telnetting to.
 The default host is localhost.
 If you want to telnet to a port other than one telnet normally uses, specify this in the Port option.
 Error handling is done through the function whose reference is specified in the Errmode parameter.

 Another important option is Prompt.
 When you log in or run a command, Net::Telnet uses the Prompt pattern to determine when the login or command has completed.
 The default Prompt is: